hisnameispum/100daysofcode/README.md

 # Journals:

 ## Day 37:
 Ran into a problem with Postgres, it seems like I cannot create superusers with Heroku, I have to set up local environment instead.
 Won't take too long.

+## Day 53:
+Came across a problem for Tailwind.css with Chapter.
+Solved it with https://github.com/tailwindlabs/tailwindcss/issues/6393